Talking with Alda Leu Dennis, the newest partner at Initialized Capital

 TC: The firm seems very services oriented, which is unusual for its size.
 How big is its current fund, and how many companies are part of its portfolio?

-ALD: It’s [current] and third fund is a $125 million fund; we’ve funded 26 or 27 companies [using that capital].
+ALD: Its [current] and third fund is a $125 million fund; we’ve funded 26 or 27 companies [using that capital].
 Altogether, across all funds, we have more than 100 active portfolio companies.

 TC: Of the 15 employees, how many are general partners?